camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ## Runtime environments

-The connector SDK enables you to write environment-agnostic runtime behavior for connectors.
+The Connector SDK enables you to write environment-agnostic runtime behavior for Connectors.
-This makes the connector logic reusable in different setups without modifying your connector code.
-To invoke this logic, you need a runtime environment that knows the connector function and how to call it.
+This makes the Connector logic reusable in different setups without modifying your Connector code.
+To invoke this logic, you need a runtime environment that knows the Connector function and how to call it.

 In Camunda Platform 8 SaaS, every cluster runs a component that knows the